 Amazon Simple Storage Service will be our content storage solution.
 Here our WordPress installation(s) will have the content available whenever it scales up or off.

-6. Enhance your WordPres Speed with AWS CloudFront CDN
+6. Enhance your WordPress Speed with AWS CloudFront CDN

 7. Distribute your WordPress Visitors on your environment with AWS Load Balancer

 Here is the tricky part.
-The AWS ELB will allow us to distribute the traffic load between our instances available or in use depending on how the auto scaling is set.
+The AWS ELB will allow us to distribute the traffic load between our available or in-use instances depending on how the auto scaling is set.

 8. Setup your WordPress instance in AWS EC2

-Instances or also called “VM’s” this is the service on AWS for acquiring computing power.
-AWS EC2 will allow us to host our WordPress site and files we need.
+Instances, also called “VMs,” are the services on AWS for acquiring computing power.
+AWS EC2 will allow us to host our WordPress site and the needed files.

 9. Scale your WordPress with AWS Autoscaling

-Autoscaling will also benefit our WordPress by creating instances based on the traffic demand and will help us to save costs while the traffic is low.
+Autoscaling will also benefit our WordPress by creating instances based on traffic demand, helping us save costs when traffic is low.

 10. AWS RDS & Multi A-Z